threelogy/threelogy.github.io/_video/celebrity/yael--karylle.md

 published: true
 slugID: 36
 layout: reel
-title: Yael & Karylle
+title: Yael & Karylle (San Antonio de Padua) March 2014
 image-large: 'https://i.vimeocdn.com/video/594768591_1920x700.jpg'
 image-small: 'https://i.vimeocdn.com/video/594768591_750x500.jpg'
 link: 'https://player.vimeo.com/video/89737290'
 type: celebrity
 section-rank: 1
 ---
-San Antonio de Padua

 Angel Fileds

 We’ve had our fair share of celebrity weddings in the past, but from the moment we heard of Yael’s plans of having Gary V sing “Sana Maulit Muli” over and over again at the ceremony, we knew we were in for an awesome treat.
 And as it turned out, Yael and K will probably go down as our coolest and craziest celebrity couple to date.